Skip to Content

 2. Illicit discharges and illegal dumping activities should be reported if witnessed by Texas State staff, faculty, students, or visitors.
 Illicit discharges can be reported by calling the IDDE hotline: 512.245.IDDE (4333).

 3. If an illicit discharge is detected, an investigation will begin as soon as practicable to identify and locate the source.
-The MS4 will follow internal procedures for locating illicit discharges or connections as referenced in the Illicit Discharge, Detection and Elimination Program.
+The MS4 will follow internal procedures for locating illicit discharges or connections, as referenced in the IDDE Program.
 When the source of the discharge is located, necessary corrective action will be taken to eliminate the illicit discharge.
 If the source is not immediately located, the MS4 will continue efforts (as much as practicable and feasible) to locate the source of the discharge.
 All illicit discharge reports and responses will be documented by the MS4 responsible authority.

 1. If an illicit discharge occurs on Texas State property and impacts an adjacent MS4, the Texas State MS4 responsible authority will notify the adjacent MS4 operator within 48 hours of discovery.